Hinakode/Site/README.md

 # Site
-Projeto utilizando apenas HTML e CSS  para a criação de uma interface de login e cadastro com o intuito de praticar HTML,CSS e responsividade
+This project uses only HTML and CSS to create a login and registration interface, with the aim of practicing HTML, CSS, and responsiveness.